-This week, we’re going to discuss persistence and how to develop it.
+This week, I discuss persistence and how to develop it.

 Persistence Is The Art Of Moving Forward

 “Real courage is when you know you’re licked before you begin, but you begin anyway and see it through no matter what.” – Harper Lee

 What is persistence?
 Persistence, or perseverance, is endurance in doing something despite difficulty or delay in achieving success.
 To persist is to continue your journey towards greatness despite internal weaknesses and external distractions.

 In the short-term, persistence involves keeping your focus and your patience.
 For example, remaining patient during traffic requires maintaining emotional stability despite your desire for uncontrolled anger.
 Traffic is the delay in achieving success (arriving at your destination), and your irritation is the difficulty you face in remaining emotionally stable.

 Life is strenuous and full of distractions and roadblocks.
 If you wish to do anything meaningful, you will face constant challenges and setbacks.

 Therefore, you need the ability to push through these difficulties and remain the course.
 Why?
 Because you cannot finish long-term goals and desires quickly.
 However, if you persist through distractions, doubts, and fear, you can accomplish the goals you set for yourself.

 “Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree.” – Martin Luther